asaah18/Street-tracing/analyze of requirement.md

   - > optional
 - use triggers based on the number of cars

-## Data visulization
+## Data visualization

 - dashboard to show analyze of data
-  - can be intractive
+  - can be interactive